RaviTambade/SDM/UserStoryScenario.md

 #### Example #2
-<p>As a website user I want to able to submit feedback So that the website owners can consider my opinion or concern during future website updates </p>
+<p><b>As a website user I want to able to submit feedback So that the website owners can consider my opinion or concern during future website updates </b></p>
 Scenario:

 	User submits feedback form with the valid data